alexharri/website/posts/planes.md

 [log_chart]: https://en.wikipedia.org/wiki/Logarithmic_scale

-The relationship is linear.
-As the angle halves, so does the magnitude.
-A $\theta$ of 1° yields a magnitude of 0.01745, and a $\theta$ of 1/2° yields half of that.
+The relationship is linear: as the angle between the planes halves, so does the magnitude of the cross product of their normals. $\theta° = 1$ yields a magnitude of 0.01745, and $\theta° = 0.5$ yields half of that.

-So to determine the epsilon, we can just ask: how low does the angle in degrees need to become for us to consider two planes parallel?
+So to determine the epsilon, we can ask: how low does the angle in degrees need to become for us to consider two planes parallel?
 Given an angle $\theta°$, we can find the epsilon $\epsilon$ via:

 <p className="mathblock">$$\epsilon = 0.01745 \times \theta°$$</p>